pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 ---
 [^1]: You can find examples of OMTD-SHARE metadata records [here](https://openminted.github.io/releases/omtd-share/3.0.2/).
-[^2]: Please, note that for semantic interoperability reasons, OpenMinTeD recommends the use of the [DKPro Core Type System (current v1.9.0)](https://dkpro.github.io/dkpro-core/releases/1.9.0/docs/typesystem-reference.html) for known types shared between the components.
-For types not covered by the DKPro Core Type System, users can select a typesystem of their choice, and document it following the specifications for ancillary knowledge resources.
-For web services, the typesystem must be uploaded in the Maven central repository.
+[^2]: Please, note that for semantic interoperability reasons, OpenMinTeD recommends the use of the [DKPro Core Type System (current v1.9.0)](https://dkpro.github.io/dkpro-core/releases/1.9.0/docs/typesystem-reference.html) for known types shared between the components; this typesystem is already available at Maven.
+For types not covered by the DKPro Core Type System, users can select a typesystem of their choice, document it following the specifications for ancillary knowledge resources and upload it at Maven.